eigerco/pallet-move/doc/testing_guide.md

 - Acceptance testing.
 - Code coverage.

-The testing approach will differ depending on the place where new or modified code will appear.
+The testing approach will differ depending on where new or modified code will appear.
 Each thing added in the `pallet-move` repository (and any other crates inside this repository like RPC crates or runtime API) will be tested using the full testing set, ensuring each test layer is covered.
-It will assure that produced output is correct and expected.
+It will ensure that produced output is correct and expected.

 `pallet-move` is a central place which gets all the work together as it references the Move fork crate, contains the API and RPC and is incorporated directly in the Substrate node executable.
 It means there is a need to make some changes also to external repositories in order to work with this crate - those changes are also subject to be covered by the tests.
 As we are considering here external repositories there is a need to fit into their testing structure and organization.

-It's desirable to reach at least 70-80% of test coverage when summing all layers for `pallet-move` repository.
+It's desirable to reach at least 70-80% of test coverage when summing all layers for the `pallet-move` repository.
 Instructions on how to run code coverage and test coverage tools are described in the [Code coverage](https://doc.rust-lang.org/rustc/instrument-coverage.html) Rust documentation.

 All changes done to the Move Virtual Machine or Move language will be covered by the test set compatible with other functionalities already present in that module, taking into account the rules given in further chapters of this document.
 It means that if we introduce some new functions they will be covered by the same test suite the other functions are.
 Move smart contracts intended to be production-use will be tested using unit tests.

 Changes introduced to the Substrate node will be covered by the test set compatible with other functionalities already present in the node unless they will require some new mechanisms that aren't used in the node yet.
-In fact, fork of the template node is used only for testing purposes to provide a system (black-box) testing framework, and it shouldn't contain many functional changes (beside changes that incorporate pallet and allows to call it functions and receive results - and that will be tested).
+In fact, a fork of the template node is used only for testing purposes to provide a system (black-box) testing framework, and it shouldn't contain many functional changes (besides changes that incorporate pallet and allows to call it functions and receive results - and that will be tested).
 The software design ensures that the MoveVM pallet is independent enough to be tested separately.

 ## Code analysis
 The first and very basic way of assuring code correctness is to use code analysis tools.
 Rust provides a set of tools that can be used to analyze the code and find potential issues.
 The team will use `clippy` linter to check the code for potential issues and `rustfmt` to format the code according to the Rust style guidelines.